thierbig/BG3UpscalerProxy/README.md

 **[Download Latest Release Here](https://github.com/thierbig/bg3upscalerproxy/releases/latest)**

-A proxy DLL that enables compatibility between Baldur's Gate 3 upscaler (DLSS) and Script Extender.
+A proxy DLL that enables compatibility between Baldur's Gate 3 upscalers (DLSS, FSR3) and Script Extender.
 Consequently, other mods requiring SE such as Mod Configuration Menu (MCM) will become usable.

 ## Overview

 This proxy DLL solves compatibility issues between upscaler injections and the BG3 Script Extender by acting as an intermediary loader that ensures proper initialization order.
-It allows you to enjoy enhanced graphics with DLSS upscaling while still being able to use Script Extender mods.
+It allows you to enjoy enhanced graphics with DLSS or FSR3 upscaling while still being able to use Script Extender mods.

 ## Screenshots